 (Father of Gerald Christian Nordskog, owner of Nordskog Publishing)

-That he raced until a month before his death at the age of 79 in 1992 (and won) was a testament to the unstoppable drive that propelled him to an unsurpassed record of 51 victories in offshore racing.
+That he raced until a month before his death at the age of seventy-nine in 1992 (and won) was a testament to the unstoppable drive that propelled him to an unsurpassed record of fifty-one victories in offshore racing.
 He succeeded, in fact, in everything he did.

-A resident of the Los Angeles area since age 3, Bob made his mark in the airline industry.
+A resident of the Los Angeles area since age three, Bob made his mark in the airline industry.
 He had an uncanny knack for mechanical engineering and, through the years, worked for Northrup and Lockheed, where he specialized in rebuilding damaged aircraft.
-Bob’s project list included Howard Hughes’ Lockheed Model 14 and the Spruce Goose.
+Bob’s project list included Howard Hughes’s Lockheed Model 14 and the Spruce Goose.

 In 1951, Bob launched Nordskog Mfg.
 Co., which eventually evolved into Nordskog Industries, one of the world’s leading manufacturers of airline galleys.
-Company divisions included Nordskog Electric Vehicles (battery-powered industrial vehicles), Nordco Products (airline ground support equipment), Nordskog Marine center (retail boat dealership), and the Nordskog Competition Center, which housed his race boats (he had 20 through his career) and speedometer business (Click here for a list of Nordskog Innovations).
+Company divisions included Nordskog Electric Vehicles (battery-powered industrial vehicles), Nordco Products (airline ground-support equipment), Nordskog Marine Center (retail boat dealership), and the Nordskog Competition Center, which housed his race boats (he had twenty through his career) and speedometer business (click here for a list of Nordskog Innovations).
 He even dabbled in professional sports as owner of the Los Angeles Skyhawks soccer team.

-He didn’t start offshore racing until he was 46, and, at 79, in his final race, Bob went out a winner, averaging 93 mph to take honors in his 40-foot Fountain, Powerboat magazine Special.
+He didn’t start offshore racing until he was forty-six, and at seventy-nine, in his final race, Bob went out a winner, averaging 93 mph, to take honors in his forty-foot Fountain, Powerboat Magazine Special.
 He was driven to the victorious end: a fitting way to close the book on Bob Nordskog’s amazing career.
-Bob was posthumously inducted into the prestigious Motorsports Hall of Fame in Novi, Michigan on June 4, 1997.
+Bob was posthumously inducted into the prestigious Motorsports Hall of Fame in Novi, Michigan, on June 4, 1997.

 Bob Nordskog Articles: Honoring a Legend, The Lure of Powerboating